mauroservienti/all-our-aggregates-are-wrong-demos/README.md

 The created `LocalDB` instance is named `(localdb)\all-our-aggregates-are-wrong`.

-NOTE: If you receive errors regarding "Microsoft ODBC Driver", you can work around these by connecting to the `(localdb)\all-our-aggregates-are-wrong` database using, for example, Visual Studio or SQL Managerment Studio, and running the SQL contained in the `Setup-Databases.sql` file to manually create databases.
+NOTE: If you receive errors regarding "Microsoft ODBC Driver", you can work around these by connecting to the `(localdb)\all-our-aggregates-are-wrong` database using, for example, Visual Studio or SQL Management Studio, and running the SQL contained in the `Setup-Databases.sql` file to manually create databases.

 NOTE: In case the database setup script fails with a "sqllocaldb command not found" error it is possible to install `LocalDb` as a standalone package by downloading it separately at [https://www.microsoft.com/en-us/download/details.aspx?id=29062](https://www.microsoft.com/en-us/download/details.aspx?id=29062)